Cryo Quantum Lab

 As main recent achievement, we have performed some of the most stringent tests of wave function spontaneous collapse models, in particular of the most known of these models, the so-called Continuous Spontaneous Localization (CSL).
 Collapse models have been proposed as a possible solution of the interpretive problems of quantum mechanics, by assuming that the collapse of the wave function is a real effect.
 In collapse models, the unitary evolution of a quantum system is complemented by a universal mass-proportional dynamical localization mechanism (= collapse in space), encoded by stochastic and nonlinear modifications of the Schrodinger equation.
 As simplest prediction, this collapse dynamics suppresses quantum superpositions of a massive objects, in contrast with atomic and molecular systems, where superposition states can be observed.
 However, a common and unavoidable side effect of collapse models is a tiny violation of the energy conservation principle, which can be searched for by means of sensitive mechanical mesurement.
 By accurately monitoring the motion of an ultraisolated microcantilever at millikelvin temperature, we have indeed set the strongest unambiguous bound on the CSL model to date.

-In our most recent development, we have managed to manipulate magnetically levitated micromagnets, demonstrating their unique potential as mechanical systems with even lower dissipation.
-In particular, we have proposed several original schemes for ultrasensitive measurements, which include the observation of Larmor precession in a macroscopic magnet and the realization of magnetometers and torque sensors with unprecedented resolution.
+We have recently managed to manipulate magnetically levitated micromagnets using a superconducting trap, demonstrating their unique potential as mechanical systems with even lower dissipation.
+In particular, we have proposed several original schemes for ultrasensitive measurements, which include tests of collapse models, the observation of Larmor precession in a macroscopic magnet and the realization of magnetometers and torque sensors with unprecedented resolution.

 Gravitational wave detection in space